miroir-framework/miroir/rationale.md

 - infer display properties, used in generating graphical user interfaces,
 - infer storage properties, for any available storage form (NoSQL database or key-value files, JSON files, Relational database, distributed databases, plain-text databases),
 - provide the end-user with the capacity to analyze and extract the wanted information from the modeled data,
-- provide the end-user with the capacity to define and exploit Domain-Specific Languages (DSLs) at any level of the software to obtain the sought results
+- provide the end-user with the capacity to define and exploit Domain-Specific Languages (DSLs) at any level of the software to implement business functionalities,
 - allow value-adding business code to be reused among server and client.

 ## Comparison to existing solutions